-Park City Area: 1 Destination, 3 Resorts
+Park City Area: 1 Destination, 3 Ski Resorts

 From Olympic fame and luxury to innovation and extreme adventure, discover a vast winter playground on three resorts.

 Riding the mountains is far from the only thing to do in this exciting mountain town.
-Watch the latest independent flicks at the annual Sundance Film Festival, which is next scheduled for late January 2019.
-Park City's bustling nightlife is filled with concerts, jazz clubs, dancing, and film screenings, and you'll find over 100 restaurants and bars to choose from.
+Watch the latest independent flicks at the annual Sundance Film Festival, which is held annually in late January.
+Park City's bustling nightlife includes concerts, jazz clubs, dancing, film screenings and over 100 restaurants and bars to choose from.

 Park City Mountain

 The two resorts were then physically joined for the 2015-2016 season via the high-speed, two-way Quicksilver Gondola which soars over Pine Cone Ridge, carrying skiers in eight-passenger cabins the 1.5 miles between Park City's Silverlode Lift and the Canyons's Flatiron Lift.
-Vail's initial $50 million transformation included other lift upgrades, the new 500-seat Miners Camp Restaurant, and other additions and renovations, making lift tickets well-worth the cost.
+Vail's initial $50 million transformation included other lift upgrades, the new 500-seat Miners Camp Restaurant, and other additions and renovations, making lift tickets well worth the cost.
 The Quicksilver Gondola is worth the ride just for the view.

 After working up an appetite, grab a bite at one of the resort's many dining options that run the gamut from sit-down table service to fresh, locally sourced meals to places to score a quick bowl of bison chili or a slice of pizza between runs.

 Keep an eye out for three-time Olympian Heidi Voelker on these slopes — she's the mountain's Ambassador of Skiing.
 Eager skiers will appreciate the First Tracks program which allows private early lift access.
 Hungry ones will appreciate the famous turkey chili and chocolate chip cookies.

 Woodward Park City